BIMIB-DISCo/J-Space.jl/README.md

 # J-SPACE
 ## INTRODUCTION
-J-SPACE is a Julia package to simulate the genomic evolution and the spatial growth of a cell population and sequencing the genome of the sampled cells.
+J-SPACE is a Julia package to simulate the spatial growth and the genomic evolution  of a cell population and the experiment of sequencing the genome of the sampled cells.
-.
 Firstly, the software simulates the spatial dynamics of the cells as a continuous-time multi-type birth-death stochastic process on a graph employing different rules of interaction and an optimised Gillespie algorithm.
 After mimicking a spatial sampling of the tumour cells, J-SPACE  returns the phylogenetic tree of the sample and simulates molecular evolution of the genome under the infinite-site models or a set of different substitution models with the possibility of including structural variants as the indels.
-Finally, employing ART, J-SPACE generates the  synthetic single-end, paired-end/mate-pair reads of the next-generation sequencing platforms.
+Finally, employing ART, J-SPACE generates the  synthetic single-end, paired-/mate-pair end reads of the next-generation sequencing platforms.

  ### Spatial clonal dynamics